NekoDrone/relictify-app/CONTRIBUTING.md

 ### Forks and Pull Requests

-Commits to main are not allowed unless made by a core collaborator.
+Commits to `master` are not allowed unless made by a core collaborator.

-You may fork the project on their own, and make pull requests to the main branch accordingly.
+You may fork the project on your own, and make pull requests to the `master` branch accordingly.

 For pull requests, please ensure that they follow this convention `[{ISSUE_NO}]? {TYPE}: {MESSAGE}`.
 For example, `[12] feat: label copy enhancements`, or `fix: character menu reload issue`.